 3. Sharpen up the edges.
 No need to go all “chinstrap” and shave under your jaw, but do get rid of excess hair on your cheekbones to avoid the wolf-man look.

 What if you’re a guy who thinks he can’t grow jackshit on his face?
 Every time you go a few days without shaving you are reminded of how patchy and downright weak your beard is.
 Your beard, or lack thereof, is a blessing in disguise.
 Just work with what you’ve got.
 Consider the facts.
+You might actually have an easier time pulling off more intricate facial hair styles.
 You can create the thinnest of lines on your face.
 Many bushy-beard men would kill for the kind of precision you can get out of your patchy beard.
 If they want to, say, connect a soul patch to a chin beard, they get a racing stripe down their chin like J.C.
 Chasez.
 When you pull off the same idea, you can shape a strip of wispy hair down to the millimeter, like the style icon on the far right, Kevin Wang.

 1. Start by letting all of your facial hair grow for a weekend or longer (a small area of very short hair can look weird so start with all-around stubble before shaping).